docsdevbr/symfony-doc-pt-br/page_creation.rst

 What's Next?
 ------------

 Congrats!
-You're already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable applications.
+You're already starting to learn Symfony and discover a whole new way of building beautiful, functional, fast and maintainable applications.

-OK, time to finish mastering the fundamentals by reading these articles:
+OK, time to finish learning the fundamentals by reading these articles:

 * :doc:`/routing`
 * :doc:`/controller`